cyclr/docs/pages/v2/05-application-connectors/information/quickbooks-information.md

 ## Webhooks

-The QuickBooks connector uses single partner URL webhooks, that can be triggered by certain events.
-Follow the next steps in the developer console to set up webhooks.
+The QuickBooks connector uses single partner URL webhooks, that certain events can trigger.
+To set up webhooks, follow the next steps in the developer console:

-1. In the Production section, select Webhooks.
+1. In the **Production** section, select **Webhooks**.
-2. Enter the **Partner Endpoint URL**, which can be found in the **Cyclr console** under Connectors > Application Connector Library > QuickBooks > Customise installation user experience/Setup Required icon.
-This is where the server will send notifications.
+2. Enter the **Partner Endpoint URL** to specify where the server sends notifications.
+To find the URL in the **Cyclr console**, go to **Connectors** > **Application Connector Library** > **QuickBooks** and select the **Customise installation user experience/Setup Required** icon.
-3. In the **Event Frequency** dropdown, select how long we should aggregate events for.
+3. In the **Event Frequency** dropdown, select how long you want to aggregate events for.
 4. Select the **Show webhooks** link.
-5. Review the required events and operations.
-6. Select the events you would like to receive notifications for.
+5. Review the required events and operations and select the events you want to receive notifications for.
-7. Select **Save**.
+6. Select **Save**.

 </section>